-Rampant abuse and possible contempt of Court: full analysis of GOP memorandum
+Rampant abuse and possible contempt of Court: what you need to know about the GOP memo

 The highlighted words fit well with Representative Nunes’s description of his changes, and I am sure that they are in fact his changes.

-The reasons why I believe the highlighted words are last minute insertions is because (i) they add nothing to the points about due process, which are what the GOP memorandum is all about, and are wholly irrelevant to those points about due process; and (2) the highlighted words consist of three sentences which do not follow sequentially from the first sentence in the paragraph – which is about due process – making it obvious that they are insertions.
+The reasons why I believe the highlighted words are last minute insertions is because (i) they add nothing to the points about due process, which are what the GOP memorandum is all about, and are wholly irrelevant to those points about due process; and (ii) the highlighted words consist of three sentences which do not follow sequentially from the first sentence in the paragraph – which is about due process – making it obvious that they are insertions.

 In fact it is not difficult to see what the point was that the original author of the GOP memorandum – ie. Representative Gowdy – was making in this paragraph.